tagspaces/documentation/tagging.md

     └── file4.docx

-The main advantage of this solution is that the name of the files is not altered by tagging and there is theoretically no limit in amount of tags you can add to a given file.
-However it has the following drawback.
-If you move or rename tagged files in TagSpaces it will take care of the sidecar file, which will also renamed or moved in the appropriate folder.
-But if you move or rename this file in an external applicaiton, you have to move or rename the sidecar files by hand.
-The same hold true for the deleting a file from an external file manager.
-It will not automatically delete the sidecar file in the `.ts` folder.
+The main advantage of this solution is that the name of the files is not altered by tagging and there is theoretically no limit to the amount of tags you can add to a given file.
+However this approach might also has its own drawbacks: If you move or rename tagged files in TagSpaces it will take care of the sidecar file, which will also be renamed or moved in the appropriate folder.
+But if you move, rename, or delete a file in an external applicaiton, you have to move, rename, or delete the matching sidecar file in the `.ts` folder manually.

-<span class="label label-info">Note</span> If you want to have the files located in the `.ts` folder synched with some cloud service such as Dropbox or Google Drive you have to enable the synching of hidden folders and files.
+>**Hint** If you want to have the files located in the `.ts` folder synched with some cloud service such as Dropbox or Google Drive, you will have to enable the synching of hidden folders and files.

 ## <i class="profeature">pro</i>Folder Tagging
 TODO